Are Orange Peels Good For Houseplants?

 Bananas can be appealing too!

-Banana peels can be used alongside orange peels to benefit your houseplants.
+It’s not just orange peels which offer benefit to houseplants.
+Banana peels and even coffee grind can be used alongside orange peels to benefit your houseplants.

 As banana peels decompose, they can add nitrogen, phosphorus, potassium, and magnesium to the soil of your houseplant.
 The rotting banana peels’ will release essential nutrients faster (vs orange peel) and will help improve the availability of food provided to plants that have access to both.